JagCesar/Allihoopa-iOS/README.md

 ### Manual build

-If you want, you can include the `Allihoopa-macOS` project as a sub-project to your application and build the the framework as a dependency.
-In this case, you will need to include [AllihoopaCore-ObjC](https://github.com/allihoopa/AllihoopaCore-ObjC) too as a dependency since this project share a lot of code and functionality with the macOS SDK.
+If you want, you can include the `Allihoopa-iOS` project as a sub-project to your application and build the the framework as a dependency.
+In this case, you will need to include [AllihoopaCore-ObjC](https://github.com/allihoopa/AllihoopaCore-ObjC) too as a dependency since this project share a lot of code and functionality with the iOS SDK.

 If you use one of the methods described above, this dependency is managed automatically for you.